-Project signs must be in place for a minimum of four (4) years.
+Project signs must be in place for a minimum of four (4) years from date of Project completion.

 Sign Cost

 The cost of the sign(s) is an eligible project cost.
 More permanent signage is also encouraged (e.g., bronze memorials mounted in stone at trailheads, on structures, etc.).